trovu/trovu/Home.md

 trovu allows you to define shortcuts for URLs / websites and then quickly access them in a command-line way, e.g.

 - `g berlin` – search Google for "berlin".
+- `w berlin` – Wikipedia article for "berlin" in your language.
 - `gd london, liverpool` – find a route on Google Maps from London to Liverpool.
-- `db b, m` – find the next *Deutsche Bahn* train connection from Berlin to Munich.

-## Differences to Serchilo
+## Key features

+- **privacy**: all queries are processed in the client, not server
-- The shortcuts are kept in text and YAML files in a public Git(hub) repository.
-Users can also use their own repository, thus:
+- **social**: The shortcuts are kept in text and YAML files in a public Github repository.
+Send pull request to add or edit them
-  - **more freedom**.
-- trovu's parsing works completely client-side, so no search queries are sent out, only to the actual target site.
-Thus:
-  - **faster processing**,
-  - **enhanced privacy**.
+- **freedom**: You can create personal shortcuts in the own repository (or anywhere on the web) more freedom**.

 ## Step-by-step: How a query is processed